liedekef/events-made-easy/readme.txt

 == Changelog ==
 = 3.0.44  (2026/02/14) =
-* fix select-caching for event-related emails and state/country
+* fix select-caching for event-related emails
+* More intelligent caching for state/country
+* Fix total record count for people in ajax search result

 = 3.0.43  (2026/02/14) =
 * fix snapselect paging arguments and some JS simplications